zhz03/Tutorial-Controlling-multiple-control-boards-through-game-controllers/README.md

     serial_port = serial.Serial("COM9",115200)
     ```

     For example, "COM9" to "COM20".
+It depends on your laptop.
+In the ubuntu system, normally it should be something like "/dev/ttyUSB1"

     To check the port name, go to Arduino IDE>Tools>Port: "COM20"

 - Plug in game controller

+- Plug in your master board

 - Run *Joystick.py* in the terminal